You Don't Think Between Thoughts

 You don't think between thoughts.

-The natural state isn't the commentary.
-It's the quiet underneath it.
-The quiet is already there, several times a minute, running beneath everything.
+What gets added repeatedly is the commentary.
+The gap is already there, several times a minute.
 The thought is what gets added to it, and then credited with the sense of being alive, of being present, of being you.

 But the aliveness was never in the thought.

-It was in what was there before the thought arrived and claimed it.
+It was there in the moment before the thought arrived and claimed it.

 The pressure you feel in life doesn't come from sensation.